minimapletinytools/tinytools-vty/README.md

 ## from source

 If you wish to compile from source, you will also need the haskell build tool cabal.
-The best way to do this is using [ghcup](https://www.haskell.org/ghcup/)
+The best way to do this is using [ghcup](https://www.haskell.org/ghcup/).

 To install tiny tools run `cabal install tinytools-vty` and then you can run `tinytools` Or if you are building locally then `cabal run tinytools`

+It should just work with ghc 9.2 9.4 and 9.6 and Cabal.
+Other version MAY run into some dependency issues.

 NOTE that `tinytools` is also the name of the base model library for `tinytools-vty`.
 If you just `cabal install tinytools` you will install the library and not the exe!!!